Share this article

 You’re associated with positive experiences

-Whether it’s a belly rub, blissful evenings cuddled up on the sofa or physical activities like walkies and fetch, your pooch associates you with all of their good times.
+Whether it’s a belly rub, blissful evenings cuddled up on the sofa, you work from home with your dogs or it's physical activities like walkies and fetch, your pooch associates you with all of their good times.

 Building up ‘happy’ points over the years of all their positive experiences with you, it explains why dogs are always happy to see their pet parents after being separated.